-You should not use evolocumab if you are allergic to it.
+You should not use Repatha Pushtronex if you are allergic to it.

 liver or kidney disease; or

-Evolocumab is available in a prefilled syringe, a SureClick prefilled autoinjector, or a Pushtronex on-body infusor with prefilled cartridge.
-Read all patient information, medication guides, and instruction sheets provided to you.
-Ask your doctor or pharmacist if you have any questions about your injection device, or call the manufacturer at 1-844-737-2842.
+Repatha Pushtronex is available in a prefilled syringe, a SureClick prefilled autoinjector, or a Pushtronex on-body infusor with prefilled cartridge.
+Read and carefully follow any Instructions for Use provided with your medicine.
+Ask your doctor or pharmacist if you have questions, or call the manufacturer at 1-844-737-2842.

-Your care provider will show you the best places on your body to inject evolocumab or place the on-body infusor.
+Your care provider will show you the best places on your body to inject Repatha Pushtronex or place the on-body infusor.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

 Each single-use prefilled syringe, cartridge, or injection device is for one use only.
 Throw away after one use, even if there is still some medicine left inside.
 Follow any state or local laws about throwing away used needles and syringes.
-Use a puncture-proof "sharps" disposal container (ask your pharmacist where to get one and how to throw it away).
-Keep this container out of the reach of children and pets.
+Use a puncture-proof "sharps" container.
+Follow state or local laws about how to dispose of this container.
+Keep it out of the reach of children and pets.

-Store evolocumab in the refrigerator in its original carton and protect from light and heat.
+Store Repatha Pushtronex in the refrigerator in its original carton and protect from light and heat.
 Do not freeze.
-Throw away any evolocumab that has been frozen.
+Throw away any this medicine that has been frozen.

-Take the medicine out of the refrigerator and allow it to reach room temperature for 30 to 45 minutes before injecting your dose.
+Take the medicine out of the refrigerator and let it reach room temperature for 30 to 45 minutes before injecting your dose.
 Do not heat a syringe or injection device.

-You may also store evolocumab in the original carton at cool room temperature, away from light and heat.
+You may also store Repatha Pushtronex in the original carton at cool room temperature, away from light and heat.
 Use the medicine within 30 days if it is kept at room temperature.

 Handle this medicine carefully.
 Dropping an injection device can cause it to break.
 Do not use an injection device that has been dropped onto a hard surface, even if you cannot see a break in it.
 Call your pharmacist for new medicine.